KieraninTehdas/KieraninTehdas.github.io/_posts/2024-08-04-rails-start.md

 When creating a new Rails project, several binstubs are generated which can be found in `/bin`, such as `rails` and `setup`.

-Before trying to get into binstubs, it's useful to have a quick think about dependencies and bundle.

-## Bundle(r)

-Dependency management is a nightmare in most languages.
-I've actually found it least stressful in Ruby so far thanks to Bundler.
-Bundler is a tool for managing the dependencies for managing the dependencies of a Ruby application or library and for packaging the code into an executable.
-Packaged Ruby code is known as a `gem`.

-Bundler takes care of installing all of the gems that we need and ensuring consistent versions that are the same, or same enough, regardless of when or where the depencies get installed.

-The dependencies of an application are specified in a `Gemfile`.
-This is all analoagous to `npm` and `package.json` or something like `pipenv` or `poetry` in Python.
-I've purposefully ignored `pip` here as my understanding is it works a little differently.

-We can install gems using the `gem install` command. `gem install` will install the gem such that it's available for the entire system.
-We can install `rubocop` with `gem install rubocop` in any directory.

-System wide gems aren't advisable for any application dependencies however as different projects may need different, very specific versions.
-This is where Bundler comes in.
-It installs dependencies in isolation for the specific project.
-Instead of using simply `rubocop` as we would if we had installed rubocop with `gem install`, we have to use `bundle exec rubocop` if we want the specific version of rubocop that our project needs.

 ## What does the rails binstub do?

-In most cases, `bundle exec rails` and using the binstub `bin/rails` will do the same thing.
-Using `bundle exec rails` even uses the rails binstub under the hood.
-So what does it actually do?
 This is the content of the rails binstub on my machine, as generated for a Rails 7 project.

 ```